• Skip to main content

 Notes

-• As the pork chops cook, there will be bacon grease that released.
+• As the pork chops cook, there will be bacon grease that is released.
 It can make the bacon on the bottom of the pork chops a bit soft.
-You can put the pork chops on a rack or even a broiler pan to allow that to drop below and away from the pork chops.
+You can put the pork chops on a wire rack or even a broiler pan to allow that to drop below and away from the pork chops.
+If using a wire rack, an aluminum foil layer on a sheet pan below will make for much easier cleanup!

 • You can vary your maple syrup to vary the flavor of these pork chops.
 I have seen a Bourbon Maple Syrup recently that I know my husband would be a big fan of for sure!

 • Keep a close eye on your pork chops in the second half of cooking.
-You do not want to overcook these Maple Bacon Wrapped Pork Chops.
+You do not want to overcook these bacon-wrapped chops.
 Pork can go from just right to overcooked pretty quickly.
-Keep and eye and try to shift to broil when the meat is just at 145°F and don't over broil.
+Keep and eye and try to shift to broil when the meat is just at 145°F and don’t over broil.

 Nutrition